Matrix Analysis of Tracer Transport: Special properties

 The tracer mapping, $Q$, as defined in (\ref{tracer_map_continuous1}) and (\ref{tracer_map_continuous2}), that is, without diffusion, will fulfill these properties.
 Discrete mappings can only approximate them and by necessity always include some diffusion.

 A more important property of tracer advection is that the total substance remains constant, thus:

-This will be true even if $q$ is measured as a mixing ratio, provided that the flow is non-divergent.
-It also assumes, of course, an equal-volume grid.
-Most flows in real fluids are approximately non-divergent, especially when considered over long time scales.
-Continuing the derivation:
+This will be true only if $q$ is a volume-mixing-ratio and the flow is non-divergent or $q$ is a density and the total volume of the fluid neither expands nor contracts, otherwise the formula will be more complicated.
+It also assumes an equal-volume grid.
+Many, if not most, flows in real fluids are approximately non-divergent, especially when considered over long time scales.